Give us some details and we'll offer some suggestions

 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

 installed tankless water heater not to code and never worked.
-Had to hire third party to get it ti work. do not use him2 days ago
+Had to hire third party to get it ti work. do not use him5 months ago

 Pick a state